Visual Odometry with Neuromorphic Resonator Networks: Author Contributions Statement

-All authors contributed to writing and editing; YS and LS conceptualized the project in the robotic space; PF and FS provided guidance on the new VSA approach; AR developed the VO network model, implemented, ran, and analyzed the network simulations; LS ran the robotic arm experiments.
+A.R., L.S., A.D., G.I., E.P.F., F.T.S., and Y.S. contributed to writing and editing of the manuscript; Y.S. and L.S. conceptualized the project in the robotic space; A.R., E.P.F. and F.T.S. conceptualized the project in the algorithmic space; A.R. developed the VO network model, performed, and analyzed the network simulations; L.S. performed the robotic arm experiments.